 - And many people attend church services on CED, especially at midnight.

 I was lucky enough not to have to kill the carp, as they are notoriously hard to knock off, also I skipped out on church.
 I did get the chance to give everyone best wishes, eat at least 12 dishes, have a celebratory drink, and decorate the tree.
 So overall, I think I must have been about a 50% Pole for the day.
-But I tried to be in the kitchen all day chopping and roasting and baking to make sure that all were fed.

 We cooked up some lovely food as our 12 dishes.
 They were: